calaldees/teachingWorkshops/teacherTraining/pgcap/_etas.md

 At CCCU we support a diverse range of learners (V1 Individual Learners).
 (O’Shea and Groves 2020) describes how university leavers are 'left in the dark' and are not provided appropriate guidance with transitioning to the world of professional work.
 One of my young candidates that withdrew stated in an exit interview "I don't know where I fit-in in the world".
 The student cited that as there were only a few years in age difference between them and the secondary school students, they felt like they were misplaced as a member of teaching staff.
 (V4 Wider Context).

 Multiple of the PGCE students that withdrew were young and had the relevant entry qualifications.
 According to (Vare, Dewalt and Dockery, 2003).
 The biggest predictors of success in Initial Teacher Education was candidates SAT's scores from secondary school.
 IQ and academic achievement are important factors but this cannot be taken in isolation.
 I think this is only part of the story.
 If candidates do not posses the correct rational for training to teach, it is unlikely they will be successful.
 (Yong, 1995) comments that aspiring trainees could have a 'distorted view' of what teaching entailed, leaving the profession as they began to understand the reality's of the role.
+(V4 wider context)

 My new strategy when conducting my PGCE interviews is I describe the historical situation that younger students have found themselves in and ask the interview candidate to describe why they might succeed where others have not.
 We should recognise potential, but we should not knowingly entice candidates that we suspect might be not understand the realities of the profession.
 I have vetted this question with the 'secondary teacher training lead' as part of ongoing QA of our process (K6 QA).

 (Mullinix, 2002), highlights the importance of 'retaining teacher mentors'.
 If are mentors are active participants in the recruitment process xxx.
 As part of my role I have contacted computing teacher mentors across our partnership schools.
 We have rearranged our interview times so that school mentors can participate in our PGCE trainee recruitment.
 When discussing the candidates after interview I ask them; "Would you be happy mentoring this applicant in your school?
 Why?
 Or why not?".
 I also confer with mentors about the nature of the candidates motivation and their suitability for the profession.

 By including mentors in the process of recruitment I hope to build a stronger bond with the training process in schools.
 By understanding both the individual students and the mentors backgrounds and strengths, I should be able to collaborate with mentors when allocating school placements.
-By enhancing the personalised allocation of placements and giving the mentor some ownership of the placement student xxx learning will be more personalised .
+By enhancing the personalised allocation of placements and giving the mentor some ownership of the placement student, learning will be more personalised with the students background and needs considered.
 I expect to see retention rates improve.
+(K6 implications of quality enhancement)

 ### Reference list